intuit/postcss-themed/README.md

 }
 ```

-**Note**

 ```
-To generate the remaining themes, specify the theme you want to generate using defaultTheme option.
+NOTE: To generate the remaining themes, specify the theme you want to generate using defaultTheme option.
 ```

 ## Debug